-Step 1: The student should communicate with the instructor during the first three weeks of the semester following the assignment of the grade.
-Note: If the grade is assigned in the spring semester, the student should follow these procedures in the following summer semester.
+Step 1: The student should communicate with the instructor during the first three weeks of the term following the assignment of the grade.
+Note: If the grade is assigned in the Spring term, the student should follow these procedures in the following Summer term.
 If the instructor is on leave, on sabbatical, or is not currently on the faculty at the time of the appeal, the University shall attempt to contact the instructor on behalf of the student.

 If an appointment cannot be arranged, the student should attempt to communicate with the instructor by phone, e-mail or fax.
-If a grade has been assigned in error, the instructor can correct the error promptly by submitting a change of grade form to the Registrar's Office.
+If a grade has been assigned in error, the instructor can correct the error promptly by submitting a Change of Grade Form to the Office of the Registrar.

-Step 2: If the grade dispute is not resolved with the instructor and the student intends to appeal the grade, the student must appeal to the next level as soon as possible, but no later than the fifth week of the following semester by submitting a written statement.
+Step 2: If the grade dispute is not resolved with the instructor and the student intends to appeal the grade, the student must appeal to the next level as soon as possible, but no later than the fifth week of the following term by submitting a written statement.
 In most cases, the student will appeal to the Dean of the College that offered the class.
-If the instructor is a Dean, the student should appeal to the Director of Academic Affairs.
-The person to whom the student appealed will discuss the issue with the instructor and respond to the student, usually within two weeks. =
+If the instructor is a Dean, the student should appeal to the Dean of Student Affairs.
+The person to whom the student appealed will discuss the issue with the instructor and respond to the student, usually within two weeks.

 Step 3: If the student is still not satisfied after receiving the response from this second level of appeal, the student may submit the written statement within ten working days to the University Course Grade Appeal Committee.
-The formal grade appeal should be submitted prior to the end of the regular semester following the semester for which the grade was assigned.
+The formal grade appeal should be submitted prior to the end of the regular term following the term for which the grade was assigned.